 What is prorated rent?

-Prorated rent is essentially partial rent charged for only the period of time in which a unit is occupied.
+Prorated rent is essentially a partial payment charged for only the period of time in which a unit is occupied.

-For example, if a renter were to move into an apartment on the 15th of the month, the landlord might offer “prorated rent” for that month — i.e., instead of having the tenant pay a full month’s rent while only living in the unit for half a month, they would pay half the monthly rent.
+For example, if a renter were to move into an apartment on the 15th of the month, the landlord might offer “prorated rent” for that month — i.e., instead of having the tenant pay for a full month while only living in the unit for half a month, they would pay half the monthly payment.

-Prorated rent generally functions as a negotiated discount rent between landlords and tenants when the tenant will not be occupying the residency for the entire duration of the month.
+Prorated rent generally functions as a negotiated discount payment between landlords and tenants when the tenant will not be occupying the residency for the entire duration of the month.

-Depending on which state you manage rentals in, prorated rent can be calculated in a few different ways, so it’s important to be sure you’re up-to-date on the landlord tenant laws in your state.
+Depending on which state you manage rentals in, it can be calculated in a few different ways, so it’s important to be sure you’re up-to-date on the landlord tenant laws in your state.

-For example, in some states, you must calculate a flat 30 day prorated rent while in other states you should calculate prorated rent by the exact number of days in the designated month.
+For example, in some states, you must calculate a flat 30 day while in other states you should calculate prorated rent by the exact number of days in the designated month.

 How to calculate prorated rent?

-As mentioned above, how you calculate your prorated rent will depend on your state’s guidelines around prorated rent.
+As mentioned above, how you calculate your prorated rent will depend on your state’s guidelines.
 If you’re a landlord, double-check your state requirements.
-If you’re a tenant, you can also check your state’s landlord tenant laws, or ask the landlord to determine how they calculate prorated rent.
+If you’re a tenant, you can also check your state’s landlord tenant laws, or ask the landlord to determine how they calculate the payment.

 Below, we’ve provided a few examples of how to calculate prorated rent, depending on whether you charge for the exact number of days in the month or a flat 30-day month.

-For EXACT number of days in the month prorated rent:
+For EXACT number of days in the month:

 - Take your monthly rent and divide it by the number of days in the month to determine your daily rent.